Soodkr3/Volume-Gesture-Control/README.md

 Press the 'q' key to exit the application and release all resources gracefully.

-Project Structure

-Volume-Gesture-Control/
-├── VolumeGesture.py
-├── HandTrackingModule.py
-├── requirements.txt
-├── README.md
-└── assets/
-    ├── volume_control_interface.png
-    └── hand_gesture_detection.png

-VolumeGesture.py: The main script that captures video, processes hand gestures, and adjusts the system volume.
-HandTrackingModule.py: A module that encapsulates the hand detection and processing logic using Mediapipe. requirements.txt: Lists all the Python dependencies required to run the application.
-Assets: Contains images used in the README for visual representation.
 ## Contributing
 Contributions are welcome!
 If you'd like to enhance the project or fix any issues just fork the repo.